LindaBetz/LindaBetz/README.md

 ## Hi there, I'm Linda 👋

 - 🔭 I’m currently working on my PhD in Health Sciences at [Kambeitz Lab](https://www.kambeitzlab.com).
-- 🌱 I’m currently learning how to make more beautiful presentation using R-Markdown.
+- 🌱 I’m currently learning how to make beautiful presentation using R-Markdown.
 - 📫 How to reach me: linda.betz@uk-koeln.de
 - 😄 Pronouns: she/her
 <!--